 She also writes at her personal blog: www.jessguh.com.

-Alfredo Lopez, is the latest member of the TCBH!
-Collective.
-During his nearly half-century of movement activism, organizing and writing, Alfredo has been a leader in the Puerto Rican Independence, labor and anti-war movements; an organizer of several major national demonstrations and scores of smaller ones; editor of two publications (Claridad and Sevendays Magazine); radio and television producer (and host); and college teacher; and author of six published books and hundreds of published articles.
+During his nearly half-century of movement activism, organizing and writing, Alfredo Lopez, has been a leader in the Puerto Rican Independence, labor and anti-war movements; an organizer of several major national demonstrations and scores of smaller ones; editor of two publications (Claridad and Sevendays Magazine); radio and television producer (and host); and college teacher; and author of six published books and hundreds of published articles.

 He lives in Brooklyn, New York with his spouse: the writer, teacher